HOW IT STARTED

 Three Ugandan Rotary clubs agreed enthusiastically to be the key implementing clubs in Africa.
 After more than a decade, the Rotary Clubs of Kaliziso, Kyotera and Masaka in Southwestern Uganda continue to spearhead the project.

 The project was renamed as Educating African Youth in early 2020.
 The Calgary committee wants the world to know about the project’s roots, but also believe a name that brings with it the purpose of the project, is needed now.

 The EDUCATING AFRICAN YOUTH committee in Uganda recommends bright but disadvantaged youth for the program.
 First they must complete the basic education program at the Secondary level, and they must also come from homes or situations where there would never be any possibility for them to advance their education due to lack of stability and poverty at home.

 END RESULT – EMPLOYMENT

-EDUCATING AFRICAN YOUTH does provide that knowledge and the confidence so that graduates can get jobs.
-They are more likely to find work that fits their interests and abilities.
+Graduates find or create jobs.
+Also, they are more likely to find work that fits their interests and abilities.
 Also, those who train as carpenters, electricians, seamstresses, and in other trades have enough training to be able to set up their own shops.
-But some join small businesses which need new, trained practitioners they can mentor and add to their skills.
+But some join small businesses which need new, trained practitioners.

-This club has given leadership during 2019-2020.
-They allocated funds so that 10 needy students have been started in their post-secondary education this year, some through university others through trade schools.
-We are very grateful for the support given to the project at this time by High River.
-But we are also thankful for the support over the years of Rotary Clubs of Medicine Hat Saamis, Innisfail, Calgary Millennium, Calgary Olympic, Calgary Heritage Park, Calgary Fish Creek.
+The project is grateful for the support over the years of Rotary Clubs of High River (2019-2021), Medicine Hat Saamis, Innisfail, Calgary Millennium, Calgary Olympic, Calgary Heritage Park, and Calgary Fish Creek.
 The Rotary Club of Calgary Downtown has been strongly supportive throughout the years.